Data-Efficient Generative Modeling of Non-Gaussian Global Climate Fields via Scalable Composite Transformations: Dominant computational costs

 \section{Dominant computational costs}

-\autoref{tab:complexity} summarizes the dominant computational complexity of the main model components assuming $\Ndim$ locations, $\Nobs$ independent samples of the full field, $M$ inducing locations for the low-rank approximations in the marginal models, $P$ parameters in each parametric marginal model $\calG_i$, and $D$ flexible spline-parameters in each semiparametric marginal model $\calH_i$.
+\autoref{tab:complexity} summarizes the dominant computational complexity of the main model components assuming $\Ndim$ locations, $\Nobs$ independent samples of the full field, $M$ inducing locations for the low-rank approximations in the marginal models, $P$ parameters in each parametric marginal model $\calG_i$, and $D$ flexible spline-parameters in each semi-parametric marginal model $\calH_i$.
 Lower-order terms and constant factors are omitted.
 Spline evaluations in $\calH$ are accelerated using linear interpolation on a precomputed regular grid of size $G=1000$, reducing basis-function evaluation to a binary search followed by interpolation.
 The derivative of the spline reuses the same grid and search results, so derivative evaluation introduces only an additional matrix multiplication and therefore has the same asymptotic dependence on $\Nobs$, $\Ndim$, and $D$.
-See \textcite{Katzfuss2023-ScalableBayesianTransport} for details on the transport map complexity.
-The semiparametric marginal layer is inverted numerically using cubic interpolation on a regular grid via the Python library Interpax \parencite{Conlin2026-Interpax}.
+See \citet{Katzfuss2023-ScalableBayesianTransport} for details on the transport map complexity.
+The semi-parametric marginal layer is inverted numerically using cubic interpolation on a regular grid via the Python library Interpax \citep{Conlin2026-Interpax}.